Tucson station: Recent decades

 In 1998, the City purchased the entire depot property from the Union Pacific Railroad, which had absorbed the SP.
 Restoration of the main depot building and the three adjacent buildings, to their 1941 modernized Spanish Colonial Revival architectural style, was completed in 2004.
 Spanish Colonial Revival elements include the stuccoed brick walls, red clay roof tiles, and colorful, decorative tilework in the waiting room.
 The station and other railroad buildings are included as contributing resources to the National Register-listed Tucson Warehouse Historic District.

 The Old Pueblo Trolley extended their historic streetcar line to the depot in 2009.
 Sun Link assumed operation of the line on July 25, 2014.

 The Southern Arizona Transportation Museum is located in the old Records Vault building.

+Proposed expansion

+Tucson station is a proposed endpoint for planned train service to Phoenix.

 Wyatt Earp and Doc Holliday statue

-According to historian David Leighton, of the Arizona Daily Star, the Wyatt Earp and Doc Holliday statue near the train depot commemorates the revenge killing of Frank Stilwell.
+The Wyatt Earp and Doc Holliday statue near the train depot commemorates the revenge killing of Frank Stilwell.
 On March 18, 1882, in the aftermath of the Gunfight at the O.K.
 Corral, Morgan Earp was murdered by unknown killers, in Tombstone, Arizona.
 Two days later, Wyatt Earp, Doc Holliday, and a few other men were escorting the injured Virgil Earp and his wife to Tucson, with their final destination being California.
 While at the Tucson train station, Wyatt Earp learned that Frank Stilwell, one of the individuals suspected in the Morgan Earp murder, was lurking in the area.
 Earp, Holliday, and the others pursued Stilwell along the train tracks, eventually catching and killing him.